dustinpfister/blog_posts/_posts/js-array.md

 ```

 ### 7.7 - The flat method for flattening out an array of arrays into just one array

+The [array flat method](/2021/07/15/js-array-flat/) is the standard built in array prototype method for creating a single array of elements from an array of arrays of elements.

 ```js
 // demo